hannah-robinson/te-reo-resources-node-hbs/README.md

-# te-reo-resources-node-hbs
+# Te Reo Resources – a Nodejs app

-A catalogue of resources for learning and practising te reo Māori, built using Node.js and HandleBars
+A collection of resources for learning and practising te reo Māori, built using Node.js, Express and HandleBars.
+Includes Jest unit tests. s